ToC

 Rather than just listing your daily responsibilities at your previous job, use hard numbers and examples to give the recruiter a better understanding of your skills and achievements.

-Here are two examples of cover letter statements that are bad at first, but jump off the page when the writer adds context:
+Here is an example of a cover letter statement that jumps off the page when the writer adds context:

 • Created content strategies that reduced our bounce rate by 42% and kept our website at number 1 on Google’s search engine results page (SERP) for 6 consecutive months